AdriMark/markcraft/players.md

 # Notable Players

-These players have made a major impact on the server through videos, builds, art, or other contributions.
+These players have made a major impact on the server through videos, builds, art, and so much more.
 Click their names to view individual profiles.

 <div class="players-grid">
   <div class="player-card">